 Currently Accepting Applications:

-- La Crosse Community Foundation announces a new grant opportunity to help charitable organizations in La Crosse County survive the economic impact of the COVID-19 pandemic.
-The Emergency Survival Grant will provide unrestricted funds to nonprofits to offset pandemic-related revenue losses and expenses.
-Deadline: This grant opportunity will be available the last two grant rounds of the year, with deadlines July 15th and October 15th.
-Organizations who aren’t yet sure how COVID-19 will impact them financially are encouraged to wait to submit during the October 15th round.
+- La Crosse Community Foundation's grant opportunity to help charitable organizations in La Crosse County survive the economic impact of the COVID-19 pandemic.
+The Emergency Survival Grant provides unrestricted funds to nonprofits to offset pandemic-related revenue losses and expenses.

 - On June 5, 2020, the Paycheck Protection Program Flexibility Act was signed into law, to provide borrowers greater flexibility in getting their loans forgiven.
 A joint statement outlining the changes is available here.
 Please note that while the "covered period" of the loan was extended from 8 weeks to 24 weeks, the deadline for applying for a PPP loan application remains June 30, 2020.